freeCodeCamp/freeCodeCamp/guide/english/csharp/array/index.md

 Code above will assign the value of 50 directly into element [2]

+Note - Be careful when trying to assign/access a value to/from an array.
+If an invalid index isused, like `nameOfArray[-1]` you will encounter a run-time error.

 You can assign multiple values at once while declaring the array using the format below: